Updated: June 10, 2023

 LIST YOUR BOOKS WITH THEIR ISBN

-2. The original material is located on my website at the following URLs:
+2. The original material is located on my website and at the following URLs:

 3. The infringing material is located at the following URLs.